EJDiamond/Music-Trivia/README.md

 ## Content

-- Instructions for how to use flex boxes were used from a [YouTube Tutorial](https://www.youtube.com/watch?v=e2RQM4pE8uI)
+- A javascript quiz making tutorial was used and altered to help build the site [YouTube Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2788s)
-- Instructions for how to create a pure CSS modal pop up were used from a [YouTube Tutorial](https://www.youtube.com/watch?v=QButPwQ51wQ&list=PL_pBKMVHaanEK6aQOJkn2qWoOS9d_p2iy&index=1)
+- Instructions for how to store in the local storage was used from [YouTube Tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw)
-- Instructions for how to create a 404 error page were taken from a [Github tutorial](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- An open trivia dtabase was used to gather questions for the quiz [Quiz Database](https://opentdb.com/api_config.php)

 ## Media